Milswanca/VertexAnimationDocumentation/docs/va-asset-editor-mesh.md

 The Mesh Build Settings control how your mesh assets are processed, featuring:

 > - Source mesh selection and configuration
-> - LOD and Nanite compatibility options
+> - LOD settings and Nanite compatibility option
 > - Material build settings with bone influence controls
-> - Animation and frame blending options
+> - Frame blending and animation blending options
-> - The source materials list
+> - Source materials list

 **Note:** Remember to click the Rebuild Asset button after making changes.